Phone: 01904 322522

-The uptake of organic material onto atmospheric particles and the coagulation of material to form new fine aerosol is an area of significant current interest, since organic aerosol make a significant contribution to total aerosol number as well as influencing hygroscopic properties and subsequent ability to act as cloud condensation nuclei.
+The uptake of organic material onto atmospheric particles and the coagulation of material to form new fine aerosol is an area of significant current interest since organic aerosol makes a significant contribution to total aerosol number as well as influencing hygroscopic properties and subsequent ability to act as cloud condensation nuclei.
 Toxicologically there is also evidence that the very fine fraction of aerosol poses the most significant health risk, and that much of this fraction is made up of organic compounds.
 Determining the exact chemical composition of organics in aerosol is extremely difficult since many tens of thousands of compounds are present, varying widely in chemical properties.
 Speciation is critical however if we are to make direct links between gas phase emissions (for example from petrochemical or natural sources) and aerosol formation and modification.
-Developing methods to resolve such a complex mixture is an important area of our research producing highly detailed but data intensive characterisations of aerosol composition [See our first desription of more than 10,000 organics in aerosol in Hamilton et al. Atmos.
-Chem. & Phys.
-13, 851-867, 2004, and more on Jacqui Hamilton’s web page].
-The image below shows a proportion of a multidimensional GCxGC-TOFMS analysis of sub 400nm particles.
-Every spot is an individual organic compound - in this portion of the analysis over 3000 components are identified.
+Developing methods to resolve such a complex mixture is an important area of our research producing highly detailed but data intensive characterisations of aerosol composition, the image below shows a proportion of a multidimensional GCxGC-TOFMS analysis of sub 400nm particles where every spot is an individual organic compound.
+In this portion of the analysis over 3000 components are identified..